codolab/candy/packages/moon/README.md

 # Basic Usage

-Use `sx` or `cx` function throughout your application to add styles based on your theme.
+Use `sx` or `cls` function throughout your application to add styles based on your theme.
 It provides helpful shorthand to style components.

 ## Reset css